Manufacturing & Supply Chain

 Material Release Automation

-Automation tracks readiness across quality testing, documentation.
+Automation tracks readiness across quality testing, documentation, supplier certificates, and logistics.

 Predictive Equipment Maintenance

-AI analyzes equipment performance, calibration history.
+AI analyzes equipment performance, calibration history, and maintenance data to identify degradation patterns.

 Environmental Monitoring Intelligence